Nanolx/nanolx/README.md

         - deb-multimedia
         - mozilla
 3. `nanolx-apt-tools`
-    1. `repokit`         personal wrapper script for reprepro with config file support and many features.
+    1. `repokit`         personal wrapper script for `reprepro`, `sbuild` and `dpkg-buildpackage` with config file support, auto ftp-upload and more features.
-    2. `nanolx-orbit`    manages installation of 3rdparty packages, including checking sha256sums.
+    2. `nanolx-orbit`    manages installation of 3rdparty packages, including checking sha256sums, currently known packages:
         - citrix (stable)
         - citrix-usb (stable)
         - citrix-epa (stable)
         - citrix-beta (GCC 11 tech preview)
         - citrix-usb-beta (GCC 11 tech preview)
         - zoom
-        - zoom-vdi plugin
+        - zoom vdi plugin
 4. `nanolx-citrix-config`
     1. `nanolx-ctx`      script to disable (or enable [...]) citrix telemetry and running the included system check script.
 It also allows to install or uninstall the webkit2gtk-4.0 bundled with citrix, which is required for full citrix operation (stable citrix version), but no longer shipped with Debian (or Ubuntu).
-It has more features, be sure to check out, if you use citrix.
+It has more features (like enabling teams optimization or restricting access to local device from remote), be sure to check out, if you use citrix.
 5. `nanolx-net`
     1. `hugo-push`     simple script to build a hugo website and push it to webspace using lftp, uses a configuration file.
 6. `nanolx-yubikey`